aws/aws-sam-cli/designs/sam-config.md

 ```

 `--env` dev will refer to `.aws-sam/samconfig-dev.toml` and so on.

+> I'm not in favor of parsing file names in lieu of TOML table/section prefixes.
+What are the TOML tables in the first file?
+Does it contain `[dev.build.parameters]` or just `[build.parameters]` or `[default.build.parameters]`.
+First is redundant, second is out-of-spec, third is potentially confusing since there could be defaults elsewhere.
+> Instead, I support loading of multiple config files in order they are specified.
+Similar to how `docker-compose` can have multiple `-f filename` parameters.
+However, then comes the discussion of merge rules: overwrite/append keys, extend arrays, and application of these merge rules across files across defaults, merge rules for config files of different spec versions, etc.?

 If multiple default file locations are added in the look up order for `samconfig.toml`, this means that multiple config files can be merged together.